morrislenny/track1-turtles/outline/TURTLE.md

 ## Basics

-- At the beginning, only one turtle whose name is :trinity (don't omit ':'
-(colon), it is a Clojure keyword) will show up at the home position (center).
+- At the beginning, only one turtle whose name is `:trinity` (don't omit `:` (colon), it is a Clojure keyword) will show up at the home position (center).
-This turtle, :trinity, can move forward/backward, change head angle clockwise/counterclockwise.
+This turtle, `:trinity`, can move forward/backward, change head angle clockwise/counterclockwise.

 ![initial state](img/initial-state.png)